GT Integrity Assurance (formerly IM) Notifications

 Click here to view summary information about notifications submitted by operators.

-PHMSA's integrity management regulations include two methods for operators to submit notifications.
+PHMSA's regulations include two methods for operators to submit notifications.

 Operators should provide pertinent information about the reason for the notification and the pipeline system, or systems, relevant to the notification.
 Operators are reminded that PHMSA regulations require operators to provide certain notifications to State pipeline safety agencies.